rafaelbrandao98/rafaelbrandao98/README.md

 # Hi 👋, I am Rafael Brandão🖖
 💻 Software Engineer | 📱Mobile Engineer | ☁️Cloud Computing
 ---
-I have 8 years of experience as a developer, with 7 years in mobile development.
-During this time, I have worked with Ionic, React, and Flutter, respectively.
----
 ## 🛠 Tech Stack
 | Mobile Development       | Web Development         | Cloud & Backend        |
 |--------------------------|-------------------------|------------------------|